FaisalHammad1999/futureproofwiki/React-Navigation.md

 For more control over testing components that use React Router, including creating a fake history to navigate through, check out the [documentation](https://testing-library.com/docs/example-react-router/).

 ---

+> There are plenty more awesome things to discover about React Router v6, check out the [documentation](https://reactrouter.com/docs/en/v6/api)!